bigjosh/Timed-Capsule/README.md

 the MSP430 though the protection diodes durring battery changes.
 We depend on the fact that the RTC will go into backup mode durring battery changes, which will float the CLKOUT pin.

 Using CLKOUT also means that we get 2 interrupts each second (one on rising, one falling edge).
-We quickly ignore ever other one in the ISR.
+We quickly ignore every other one in the ISR.
 It would seem more power efficient to use the periodic timer function of the RTC to generate a 0.5Hz output, but enabling the periodic timer uses an additional 0.2uA (undocumented!), so not worth it.

 To make LCD updates as power efficient as possible, we precomute the LCDMEM values for every second and minute update and store them in tables.
 Because we were careful to put all the segments making up both seconds digits into a single word of memory (minutes also), we can do a full update with a single 16 bit write.
 We further optimize but keeping the pointer to the next table lookup in a register and using the MSP430's post-decrement addressing mode to also increment the pointer for free (zero cycles).
 This lets us execute a full update on non-rollover seconds in only 4 instructions (not counting ISR overhead).
 This code is here...
 [CCS%20Project/tsl_asm.asm#L91](CCS%20Project/tsl_asm.asm#L91)